ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 ---

-It has been over XX years since the formalization of the fastq format.
+It has been over 14 years since the formalization of the fastq format [^1].
 It describes sequences and their quality scores.
 For paired end reads, sequences are encoded in separate files, usually called R1 and R2.
 However, we have had a lot of innovations in sequence quality since then.